bersch/ST7735S/README.md

 # Quick Steps

 Copy `st7735s_compat.h.default`  and `st7735s_compat.cpp.arduino` to your project dir and rename them to `.h` and `.cpp`.
 Edit those files and modify them for your needs.
 Link to ST7735S library.
-You'll need to insert also includes
+You'll need to insert also includes to your code
 ```
 #include "st7735s.h"
 #include "fonts.h"